module specification

 Module summary

-This module focusses on the methods and techniques of using Big Data in business with a specific focus on organisations operating within the built environment.
-Given the increase in available Big Data, organisations are aware of the need to effectively utilise Big Data to gain competitive advantage.
-In this module, you will explore means by which organisations can benefit from Big Data.
+This module focusses on the methods and techniques of using big data in business with a specific focus on organisations operating within the Built Environment.
+Given the increase in available big data, organisations are aware of the need to effectively utilise this to gain a competitive advantage.
+In this module, you will explore the means by which organisations can benefit from big data.

 You will appraise the technologies available to organisations and means to deploy them to aid the decision-making process.
-Using data analytics and data visualisation tools you will prepare and present solutions to scenario-based problems.
+Using data analytics and data visualisation tools, you will prepare and present solutions to scenario-based problems.

 By the end of the module, you should be able to demonstrate a deep knowledge and understanding of:

-• The business opportunity and value creation possible through the utilisation of Big Data and business analytics
+• the business opportunity and value creation possible through the utilisation of big data and business analytics

-• How to appraise and select appropriate approaches to Big Data technologies and business analytics
+• how to appraise and select appropriate approaches to big data technologies and business analytics

 Syllabus